1932 Florida gubernatorial election: Results

+Runoff Results by county

 General election

 William J. Howey ran on a similar campaign platform to 1928.
 During his 1932 platform he promised to reduce the amount of circuit courts, replace county school boards with appointed superintendents and give parole to prisoners after serving 1/3 of their sentence.
 He supported refinancing the state's bonds at lower interest rates.
 As a way to pay off the state's debts, he proposed stopping all road construction and diverting the funds instead to paying off the state's debts.
 Howey was in favor of giving more legal rights to women and was fond of the benefits of having a two party system in the state.
 The Republicans favored abolishing the poll tax in the state while the Democrats were against this as they saw this as a major blow to white supremacy in the state.